Young Pioneer Tours

 Morning

-• We’ll begin today’s day early at 6:30am and head to Al Qassim Camel Market – the largest camel market in the world where tens of thousands of camels are bought and sold, along with saddles and other accessories.
-This is also one of the most chaotic scenes in the country and giving you a truly unique Saudi experience.
+• You’ll begin your day early at 6:30am and head to Al Qassim Camel Market – the largest camel market in the world where tens of thousands of camels are bought and sold, along with saddles and other accessories.
+This is also one of the most chaotic scenes in the country, giving you a truly unique Saudi experience.

-• We’ll continue heading 3 hours northwest to Hail – where the dream landscapes of a thousand and one night were inspired.
+• Continue heading 3 hours northwest to Hail – where the dream landscapes of a 1001 nights were inspired.

 Afternoon

-• Explore A’arif Fort – originally built in order to guard the city against enemies.
+• Back in Hail, explore A’arif Fort – originally built in order to guard the city against enemies.
 However, During the Saudi rule the Fort was used for the sighting of the moon and firing the Iftar cannon during Ramadan.

-• Return to town for dinner & shisha at a popular spot with locals.
+• Dinner & shisha at a popular spot with locals.

 • Overnight in Hail